 The British Gold Lunar series, also known as the Shengxiào Collection, is scheduled to end in 2025.
 At that time, a total of 12 coins representing the 12 Chinese zodiac animals will have been issued.
-The series is the first ever British legal tender Lunar bullion coin series and Silver Lunar coins are also available.
-The British government guarantees the purity and weight of the coins that are eligible to be included in Individual Retirement Accounts (IRA's).
+The series is the first ever British legal tender Lunar bullion coin series and British Silver Lunar coins are also available.
+The British government guarantees the purity and weight of the coins that are eligible to be included in IRA's if you are investing in gold for your retirement.
 The coins are also exempt from the UK Capital Gains Tax and VAT free.

 |Weight||Face Value||Purity||Diameter x Thickness|

 |5 oz||£ 500||99.99%||65 x ?? mm|